egmnaktas/egmnaktas.github.io/README.md

 ```
 The server will start and listen on port 3000 by default.
 You can access the application in your web browser at http://localhost:3000.

 2. On the home page, you will see a random cocktail recipe, including its name, image, ingredients, and instructions.
+It will display a new cocktail when you refresh it.

 ## Technologies Used
 * Node.js